Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Proof of Theorem

 \begin{lemma} Let $\Jb$ and $\Jb+\Eb_{\Jb}$ be $d\times d$ symmetric matrices.
 Then, for all $k\in \{1,\ldots,d\}$,

 \end{lemma}

-In the sequel, we state a result on the perturbed generalized eigenvalues for a symmetric-definite matrix pair $(\Jb,\Kb)$ in the following lemma, which follows directly from Theorem 3.2 in \citet{stewart1979pertubation} and Theorem 8.7.3 in \citet{golub2012matrix}. \begin{lemma} Let $(\Jb,\Kb)$ be a symmetric-definite matrix pair and let ($ \Jb+\Eb_{\Jb}$,$ \Kb+\Eb_{\Kb}$) be the perturbed matrix pair.
-Assume that $\Eb_{\Jb}$ and $\Eb_{\Kb}$ satisfy
+In the sequel, we state a result on the perturbed generalized eigenvalues for a symmetric-definite matrix pair $(\Jb,\Kb)$ in the following lemma, which follows directly from Theorem 3.2 in \citet{stewart1979pertubation} and Theorem 8.7.3 in \citet{golub2012matrix}. \begin{lemma} Let $(\Jb,\Kb)$ be a symmetric-definite matrix pair with generalized eigenvalues $\lambda_1( \Jb, \Kb) \ge \cdots \ge \lambda_d( \Jb, \Kb) $.
+Let ($ \Jb+\Eb_{\Jb}$,$ \Kb+\Eb_{\Kb}$) be the perturbed matrix pair and assume that $\Eb_{\Jb}$ and $\Eb_{\Kb}$ satisfy